-- EU General Court rules only goods and services in opposition notice relevant in trade mark opposition
+- EU General Court rules EUIPO misinterpreted goods and failed to state reasons in trade mark invalidity decision

 We will soon be launching the new Practical Law UK, bringing a more streamlined look and feel, an improved search capability and many new features.
 Stay tuned for more information.